farazdurrani/Algorithm/README.md

   - Pre, In, and Post traversals recursive and iterative
   - Successor (by keeping track of parent node.
 And without tracking parent node)
   - Predecessor (by keeping track of parent node.
 And without tracking parent node)
-  - min and max (both iterative and recursive)
+  - Min and max (both iterative and recursive)
+  - Print leaf nodes only

 * Red Black Tree